fischerphilipp/CloudSyncMonitor/README.md

 The notifications that are sent look like this:
 ![Example Mail](Screenshots/CloudSyncMonitor-ExampleMail.png)

-Deployment is really simple: Deploy the Logic App via the "Deploy to Azure" button below and specify the necessary parameters, one of which is the Cloud Central Refresh Token (see instructions for this in the "Prerequisites" section).
+Deployment is really simple: Deploy the Logic App via the "Deploy to Azure" button below and specify the necessary parameters, one of which is the Cloud Central Refresh Token (see instructions for this in the [Prerequisites](#Prerequisites) section).
 Although most likely not needed, you can find a detailed description of every parameter and the exact deployment steps below.

 #### The template deploys two components: